Definition and Background of Appendicitis

 - Appendectomy: Surgery is the gold standard treatment for appendicitis offering a rapid improvement in symptoms, low recurrence rate and evasion of the life-threatening complications of appendicitis more than any other treatment option.
 It is important that surgery is carried out as soon as possible; it can be conducted via open surgery or laparoscopically.

-Spontaneous resolution can occur, but without surgery there is an increased risk of re-admission.
+Spontaneous resolution can occur, but, without surgery, there is an increased risk of re-admission.
 The procedure is usually carried out as an emergency procedure.
-Laparoscopic surgery offers reduced scarring and quicker recovery time; hence, it is preferred over open surgery.
+Laparoscopic surgery offers reduced scarring and a quicker recovery time; hence, it is preferred over open surgery.
 An incision is usually made over McBurney’s point (as discussed earlier), which represents the appendix base.

-The procedure was carried out over 300’000 times in the US alone (2011) and represented over 2 % of all procedures.
+The procedure was carried out over 300,000 times in the United States alone (2011) and represented over 2% of all procedures.

 Contraindications: Inflammatory bowel disease; postoperative healing response is impaired; therefore treat with DMARDs (disease modifying anti-rheumatoid drugs).